Cartograf Help Page

 Make sure you are using a modern browser:

--Firefox in the past has drawn inaccurately in the image editor.
+-In the past Firefox has drawn inaccurately in the image editor.
 Try latest version

--Browsers on mobile devices like iPads do work, however... you must zoom very, very close and use a two-finger click to place points.
+-Browsers on mobile devices like iPads do work, however... often you must zoom very, very close and use a two-finger click to place points.
+Now that iPads can use a bluetooth mouse, this is a better solution.
+Recently we are noticing that Openstreetmaps does not work well on iPads.
+Switch to Google Streets instead.

 Learn more about scenarios and advanced formatting techniques, by clicking here.